zendframework/zend-servicemanager/doc/book/cookbook/factories-vs-abstract-factories.md

 - a hash table lookup (for the abstract factory)
 - invocation of 1:N methods for discovery
     - which may contain additional lookups and/or retrievals in the container
-- invocation of a factory method (assuming succesful lookup)
+- invocation of a factory method (assuming successful lookup)

 As such, having an explicit map can aid performance dramatically.